 Religious Life at Emory: Participate in Thursday Contemplative Time from 5:30-7:30 where you are invited to explore a range of chanting and meditative practices from various religious traditions.
 Join Monday Night Open Meetings where various matters of faith are discussed across traditions.
 The next meetings occur on March 1 and April 5.
 Also join in exploring poems and songs centered around humanitarian issues at Cafe Unity.
 The next meetings occur on February 18, March 18, and April 22.
 For more information and directions, visit www.religiouslife.emory.edu/chapel/trumba_calendar.cfm.

-Labyrinth Walking: We will offer a labyrinth walk every year during the observance of Advent and Lent.
+Labyrinth Walking: We will offer a labyrinth walk at times such as during the observance of Advent and Lent.
 The labyrinth will be available in The Loft or the Theatre Underground at DHBC.

 Special Services: As an experimental Christian community, we are firmly rooted in the traditions and practices that are distinctly Christian in expression.
 As such, we hold special services for Ash Wednesday, Lenten meditation, and Holy Week leading up to Easter Sunday.
 These services will be offered in The Loft at DHBC.